hoelzer/visual/README.md

 # Visual

-A collection of small scripts/templates for data visualisation.
+A (hopefully growing) collection of small scripts/templates for data visualisation.

 ## Circular genome plot with _circlize_